wnfs-wg/spec/spec/nameaccumulator.md

 The accumulator setup consists of a 2048 bit RSA modulus $N$ and a quadratic residue generator $g$.

-They are encoded as 256 byte low-endian byte arrays.
+They are encoded as 256 byte big-endian byte arrays.

 ### 1.2 Commitments

 All name accumulator commitments are 2048 bit unsigned integers smaller than the RSA modulus from the setup parameters.

-They are encoded as 256 byte low-endian byte arrays.
+They are encoded as 256 byte big-endian byte arrays.

 ### 1.3 Elements

 Name accumulator elements are essentially "path segments", but not represented as strings.
 Instead, each element is assigned a 256-bit random prime number.

-They are encoded as 32 byte low-endian byte arrays.
+They are encoded as 32 byte big-endian byte arrays.

 ### 1.4 Proofs